OncoHarmony-Network/circrna-pipeline/README.md

 ## Step 3.
 Preprocess pair-end fastq files

-You need preprocess your pair-end fastq files (QC, cut adapters...). [fastp](https://github.com/OpenGene/fastp) is a one-stop solution for this.
+You need to preprocess your pair-end fastq files (QC, cut adapters, etc.). [fastp](https://github.com/OpenGene/fastp) is a one-stop solution for this.

-Currently, we only support file names with postfix `_1.fastq.gz` and `_2.fastq.gz`.
+Currently, we only support file names with the postfix `_1.fastq.gz` and `_2.fastq.gz`.
-Please make sure you output your processed fastq files in such format.
+Please make sure you output your processed fastq files in such a format.

 ## Step 4.
 Test and run pipeline